 Lake Conjola is situated in the traditional boundaries of the Jerrinja people, approximately 10 km north of the township of Ulladulla on the south coast of NSW (Figure 1.1).
 The Lake Conjola catchment covers approximately 145 km2 and includes the tributaries of Luncheon Creek, Conjola Creek, Gooloo Creek and Bunnair Creek.
 The main lake waterbody has a surface area of approximately of 4.3 km2 and is connected to the ocean by a 3.5 km shoaled tidal entrance channel.
-Water level records at Lake Conjola (station 216420 and 216420D, MHL) indicate an average lake level of approx. 0.38 m AHD over the last approximately 31 years of monitoring (Sep 1992 to May 2023).
-During this monitoring period Lake Conjola has recorded eight events with peak flood levels exceeding 1.2 m AHD with the largest recorded events during this period listed below:
+Water level records at Lake Conjola (station 216420 and 216420D, MHL) indicate an average lake level of approx. 0.38 m AHD over the last approximately 31 years of monitoring (September 1992 to March 2024).
+During this monitoring period Lake Conjola has recorded eight events with peak levels exceeding 1.2 m AHD with the largest recorded events during this period listed below:

-- February 2020: 2.04 m AHD (entrance closed prior to event); - August 2015: 1.94 m AHD (entrance closed prior to event); - March 2022: 1.57 m AHD (entrance open prior to event); and - June 2016: 1.51 m AHD (entrance closed prior to event).
+- February 2020: 2.04 m AHD (entrance closed prior to event); - August 2015: 1.94 m AHD (entrance closed prior to event); - November 2023: 1.88 m AHD (entrance recently closed prior to event, the berm level was just above the planned opening trigger level and naturally opened prior to the flood peak); - March 2022: 1.57 m AHD (entrance open prior to event); and - June 2016: 1.51 m AHD (entrance closed prior to event).